 Heading Back To Cuba

 As Canadians, we have no restrictions on to travel to Cuba.
 We visited Cuba for 3 different beach vacations in the past.
-On our previous visits, we have had mixed success.
-But when we saw Oceania Cruises had a cruise to Cuba for the holidays, we decided it was time to go back.
+We knew there were lots of reasons to visit Cuba.
+So when we saw Oceania Cruises had a cruise to Cuba for the holidays, we decided it was time to go back.
 This trip offered us a chance to cruise around Cuba to see 3 new spots (Havana, Cienfuegos and Santiago de Cuba).
 And two overnight stops meant we had longer stays.

 Thawing Out In Miami